dogoncouch/LogESP/docs/risk/nonadv_threat.md

 - `vuln_type` - the vulnerability type
 - `info_source` - the source of information on the threat source
 - `tier` - the information source tier (organization-wide, department-wide, or localized)
-- `severity` - the vulnerability's level of severity (scale of 1 to 100)
+- `pervasiveness` - the vulnerability's level of severity (scale of 1 to 100)

 ## Responses
 Responses are measures taken to reduce the risk from a threat.